-The SCM9B-D100 modules has been carefully designed to be easy to interface to all popular computers and terminals.
+The SCM9B-5000 modules has been carefully designed to be easy to interface to all popular computers and terminals.
 All communications to and from the modules are performed with printable ASCII characters.
 This allows the information to be processed with string functions common to most high-level languages such as BASIC.
+For computers that support RS-232C, no special machine language software drivers are necessary for operation.
+The modules can be connected to auto-answer modems for long-distance operation without the need for a supervisory computer.
 The ASCII format makes system debugging easy with a dumb terminal.

 This system allows multiple modules to be connected to a communications port with a single 4-wire cable.
-Up to 32 RS-485 modules may be strung together on one cable; 122 with repeaters.
+Up to 30 RS-485 modules may be strung together on one cable.
+A practical limit for RS-232C units is about ten, although a string of 30 units is possible.
+Extended Addressing Mode allows many more modules to be connected into high channel count systems.
+Refer to Extended Addressing Mode in Chapter 9.

 The modules communicate with the host on a polling system; that is, each module responds to its own unique address and must be interrogated by the host.
 A module can never initiate a communications sequence.
 A simple command/response protocol must be strictly observed to avoid communications collisions and data errors.

-Communications to the SCM9B-D100 modules is performed with twocharacter or three-character ASCII command codes such as RD to Read Data from the analog input.
+Communications to the SCM9B-5000 module is performed with two-character ASCII command codes such as RD to Read Data from the analog input.
 A complete description of all commands is given in the Chapter 4.
 A typical command/response sequence would look like this: